thisismatu/kahvimitta/README.md

 ## Deployment

 - Commits to `main` branch trigger a production deployment
-- Commits to a feature branch trigger a staging deployment, the preview link is in the PR
+- Commits to a feature branch trigger a preview deployment, the preview link is in the PR

 ## Design